 - 1. Go to the WinQI software page and download the software.
-If you will run the software under a 64-bit operating system, then you must install WinQI 64-bit. - 2.
+If you will use the built-in 3M's limited license APR-DRG grouper to compute DRGs and not provide on your own in the input discharge file, , then you must install WinQI 64-bit with APR-DRG Grouper Version. - 2.
 Click <Save> to download the application to your desktop. - 3.
 Double-click on the AHRQ icon on your desktop in the folder where the software is downloaded to <Run> the installer.
-Note: You will need to unzip the contents of the downloaded file before you <Launch> the installer. - 4.
-At the wizard welcome page, click <Next>; then accept the terms in the 3M[TM] APR-DRG software license agreement and click <Next>. - 5.
-Choose the destination folder in which to install the software and click <Next>. - 6.
-On the Database Server screen, enter the location and name of the SQL Server instance in the Database Server field that was created during installation of SQL Server.
-If you are using an existing SQL Server instance, specify its location and name.
-If a default installation was performed, then this location will be ".\SQLEXPRESS," "(local)\SQLEXPRESS," or "(local.)"
+Note: You will need to unzip the contents of the downloaded file before you <Launch> the installer. - If you choose to install WinQI 64-bit with APR-DRG Grouper Version, at the wizard welcome page, click <Next>; then accept the terms in the 3M[TM] APR-DRG software license agreement and click <Next>.

+- 5. Choose the destination folder in which to install the software and click <Next>. - 6.
+On the Database Server screen, enter the host and name of the SQL Server instance in the Database Server field that was created during installation of SQL Server.
+If you are using an existing SQL Server instance, specify its host and name.
+If a default installation was performed, then the connection string will be "pc-name\SQLEXPRESS", or ".\SQLEXPRESS," or "(local)\SQLEXPRESS," or "(local)."
+When you refer to (local), it means the SQL Server unnamed instance of local (localhost) server.
 Also, check the option to connect with the standard Windows authentication process.
-You may choose to connect using server authentication by providing a corresponding login ID and password. - 7.
-Database Permissions: You will need "public" and "sysadmin" server roles for the database (Screenshot 2).
+You may choose to connect using SQL Server Authentication by providing a corresponding username(login ID) and password. - 7.
+For SQL Server Authentication, your database or network administrator may need to setup a login ID and password on SQL server.
+A SQL server client tool, such as the Microsoft Server Management Studio tool, can be used to setup a login ID and password on SQL Server. https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver15 - 8.
+Database Permissions: You will need "public", "sysadmin", and "dbcreator" server roles for the database (Screenshot 2).